arthur-qiu/ReliTalk/README.md

 python scripts/exp_runner_relight.py --conf ./confs/IMavatar_supervised_Obama_test_light.conf --is_eval --checkpoint [epoch2]
 ```

-# We are still working on organizing the code.
+# We are still working on organizing the code of the remaining functions.

 ## Acknowledgments
 This code borrows heavily from [IMavatar](https://github.com/zhengyuf/IMavatar).